-Professional development workshops for arts-based businesses offered throughout our service area.
+Professional development workshops for arts-based businesses offered throughout our 33-county service area.
 Workshop topics have included Branding for Success, Pricing Your Creative Work, A Legal & Ethical Primer for Artists, Effective Social Media Promotion for Creatives and others.

 Culinary and food farming workshops and presentations promoting the role of culture, artistry and creativity in the business of the production of food.
 Each event is unique and features an expert presenter/instructor, or showcases an aspect of our regional food creativity.